Wall Street Praises Lemonade Inc. (LMND) After Recent Earnings Report

-Lemonade Inc. (NYSE:LMND) went down by -2.39% from its latest closing price compared to the recent 1-year high of $188.30.
-The company’s stock price has collected 11.37% of gains in the last five trading sessions.
+Lemonade Inc. (NYSE:LMND) went down by -6.88% from its latest closing price compared to the recent 1-year high of $188.30.
+The company’s stock price has collected -14.78% of loss in the last five trading sessions.
 Barron’s reported on 03/04/21 that Insurance Technology Firm Hippo to Merge With SPAC in $5B Deal

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.